-Doug Hadgraft waxes lyrical about Sue and why it is the ultimate ‘mod’ label.
+Doug Hadgraft waxes lyrical about Sue and why it is viewed as the ultimate ‘mod’ record label.

 Girl, you think you’ve had a loving

 Girl, you ain’t a seen nothin’…

 ‘Til I-I-I-I come along I’m a daddy (daddy rolling),

 I’m a daddy (daddy rolling),

 Yeah I’m a daddy (daddy),

 ‘Hitch Hike’ by Russell Byrd, after slickly rapping a series of step dances, guides you gently into the break of the song by telling you to ‘make a three-step turn’ Irresistible!
 Crescent City vibes courtesy of Prince La La’s ‘She Put The Hurt On Me’, slick modern blues via Jon Darrow… wait….how can I be forgiven for failing to mention the essential B3 aficionado Jimmy McGriff and ‘All About My Girl’…. don’t forget about that false ending ya chump.
 Soul Sisters, Ike and Tina Turner, Phil Upchurch, Inez and Charlie Foxx, Baby Washington…

 Is it unreasonable to try and assert just how exciting and exotic these song titles and artists all sounded to a 14-year-old?
 The real clarity, however, was that this music fitted.
 Could this be the moment I was touched by the hand of mod, I guess so.
 We played the tape until it snapped.